Wen Jiabao: Early life and education

-Born in Beichen district of the City of Tianjin, Wen Jiabao went to the Nankai High School from which the first premier of the People's Republic of China Zhou Enlai graduated.
+Born in Beichen district of the City of Tianjin, Wen went to the Nankai High School from which the first premier of the People's Republic of China Zhou Enlai graduated.

 Wen attended the Beijing Institute of Geology (now the China University of Geosciences) for undergraduate education with a major in geological surveying and prospecting from 1960 to 1965.
 Afterwards, he pursued his graduate studies in geological structure from 1965 to 1968.

 Wen joined the Chinese Communist Party when he was a college student in April 1965.
-His granduncle worked as a diplomat at FMPRC.
+His granduncle worked as a diplomat at the Ministry of Foreign Affairs.

 Early career

 After the completion of his graduate studies, he began his career in the geology bureau of Gansu province.
 From 1968 to 1978, he presided over the Geomechanics Survey Team under the Gansu Provincial Geological Bureau and head of its political section.
-Wen succeeded in office, rising as chief of the Gansu Provincial Geological Bureau and later as Vice-minister of Geology and Mineral Resources.
+Wen succeeded in office, rising as chief of the Gansu Provincial Geological Bureau and later as Vice Minister of Geology and Mineral Resources.

 Wen was "discovered" by then-CCP general secretary Hu Yaobang in 1985, and joined the ranks of the Central Committee and Politburo.
 There was some public speculation after 1989 over whether Wen was closer to Hu Yaobang or Zhao Ziyang, but Wen implicitly confirmed that he was a protégé of Hu by the release of his 2010 article, "Recalling Hu Yaobang when I returned to Xingyi".
 After Wen was promoted to work in Beijing, he served as Chief of the Party's General Affairs Office, an organ that oversaw day-to-day operations of the party's leaders.
 He remained in the post for eight years.

 Wen built a network of patronage during his career.
 Throughout this period Wen was said to be a strong administrator and technocrat, having earned a reputation for meticulousness, competence, and a focus on tangible results.
-Outgoing Premier Zhu Rongji showed his esteem for Wen by entrusting him from 1998 with the task of overseeing agricultural, financial and environmental policies in the office of Vice-Premier, considered crucial as China prepared to enter the World Trade Organization.
+Wen became an alternate member of the Politburo after 14th Party Congress in October 1992.
+In March 1993, Wen was transferred to Central Rural Work Leading Group as deputy director, where he became a deputy of Zhu Rongji.
+During this time, Wen became a close ally of Zhu, and Wen successfully became the member of Politburo in September 1997 after the 15th Party Congress.
+Premier Zhu Rongji showed his esteem for Wen by entrusting him from 1998 with the task of overseeing agricultural, financial and environmental policies in the office of Vice Premier, considered crucial as China prepared to enter the World Trade Organization.
 Wen served as Secretary of the Central Financial Work Commission from 1998 to 2002.
 By the end of the 1990s Wen and Zhang Peili were the main investor and founder of Ping An Insurance, which was established with the help of Hong Kong tycoon Cheng Yu-tung's family through real estate firm New World Development.